janaina2jsantos/plus_narrative/README.md

 ## About this project

 This is a full-stack project built with TALL stack solution.
-The project also includes resources like policies, REST API and Laravel Mail.
+The purpose of this project is to be able to create a user admin system, where you can create/edit a user and assign a role to a user.
+The system also sends an email when a user logs in with a new IP or device/browser.
+The project also includes resources like policies, REST API, TDD and Laravel Mail.

 ## Steps to run the project